Resources

 New York Soil Health Policy Briefs

 The New York Soil Health Policy Briefs are essential resources designed to distill research findings into easily understandable language and provide evidence-based recommendations.
-These briefs aim to assist a wide audience, including policymakers and stakeholders, in making informed decisions to advance soil health initiatives.
+These briefs aim to assist audiences, including policymakers and stakeholders, make informed decisions to advance soil health initiatives.
 View Policy Brief page.

 Cornell Soil Health Training